electronicvisions/jaxsnn/README.md

 ## TODO

-- Numeric: In the `EventPropLIF` neuron module, gradients currently do not flow correctly over multiple layers.
-This problem consists because the state of the input queue is not adjusted correctly in the `custom_vjp`.
-It is therefore only possible to defined a multile layer networks via one recursive layer using `RecurrentEventPropLIF`
 - The mapping between the hardware neuron modules `HardwareRecurrentLIF` (which can simulate multiple feed-forward layers) and the populations / projections is not yet implemented cleanly and is hacked into the tasks (experiment returns a list of spikes for two layers, which are merged together, projections are hardcoded)
-- Currently, in each task and experiment, small noise is added to the spike data from hardware.
-This is because the `jaxsnn` gradient computation can not handle mutliple spikes with **exactly** the same time, which can happen on BSS-2 because of the cycle resolution.
-This should either be moved to the `experiment` class directly, or the software should be adjusted to handle this case.
-- Plotting: The plotting currently does not load from saved data, but runs at the end of each task.
-It should be set up to run stand-alone with data loaded from a file.

 ## Acknowledgements